-Candidates must have a minimum of a Bachelor’s degree plus four years of education technology experience.
+In order to qualify to take the CETL exam, candidates must have a minimum of a Bachelor’s degree plus four years of education technology experience.
 Education technology experience is defined as demonstrable experience in the three overarching skill areas of the Framework of Essential Skills of the K-12 CTO.
-If candidates do not meet the minimum education requirements, they must have at least seven years of demonstrable experience.
-Additional consideration will be given based on professional development and certifications.
+If candidates do not meet the minimum education requirements, they may request a waiver of the education requirement if they have at least seven years of demonstrable experience.
 Additional information on this process is here.